H.R. 2028: REDI Act

 1

-Borrowers serving in a medical or dental internship or residency program would be able to pause their loans without interest building up during that time.
+Borrowers in a medical or dental internship or residency program could defer their federal direct loans, with no interest accruing during that period.

 2

-Eligible borrowers would not have to make regular principal payments while they are in the covered internship or residency program.
+Eligible residents and interns would not have to make principal payments while they are in the covered internship or residency program.

 3

-The bill explicitly adds service in a medical or dental internship or residency program to the list of situations that qualify a borrower for deferment.
+The bill adds service in a medical or dental internship or residency program to the existing list of situations that qualify a federal borrower for deferment.

 4

-The bill creates a special rule saying that, for these borrowers, interest does not accrue even if other parts of federal student loan law would normally allow it.
+For these borrowers, the bill specifies that interest does not accrue even where other federal student loan rules would normally allow it.

 5

-The change applies to loans made under the relevant part of the Higher Education Act, which generally means certain federal direct student loans rather than every loan a borrower may have.
+The change covers loans made under the federal direct loan program, which generally does not include private loans or every loan a borrower may hold.

 Who benefits from H.R.
 2028?